shoya4000/AoE2DE-Auto-predictions-Streamer.bot/README.md

 This is the result of that, a tool for the AoE2DE community to use as you please!

+## Input and Output

+On a stream tracked by Spectator Dashboard, when a player types #match, a response appears in the chat is given from the SpectatorDashboard bot.
+This project does two things:
+1. The response is parsed into variables that can be used elsewhere: number of players, and the player names, elos, and civs
+2. The variables are used to start a Twitch auto-prediction.
+Works for any game with the same number of players on each team: 1v1, 1v1v1, 2v2, 3v3 etc.

 ## Use

 If you just want to import the actions and commands and get it working, see [quickuse](/quickuse.md)